jbukoski/PotentialNaturalRegeneration/README.md

     * :heavy_check_mark: **But if** the conversion to raster and the random point generation with those rasters is **problematic then we can devise ways of processing the polygon data to do the random sampling (weighted probability sampling of polygons by area of polygon and then random point generation within each polygon)**. **This was done and is documented on [sampling.r](./R/sampling.r)**.
 * Start sampling exercise to understand its procedure; Should we be concerned with NA?
 I was expecting that would be possible to inform a raster stack instead of polygons and by doing this only the pixels with value would be sample.
 But I'm not sure if this is possible.

 ### Boundary for the spatial domain
 1. The Fagan polygons seem to cover the band of latitudes from +25 to -25, excluding temperate forest data keeping only humid tropical forests.
     :heavy_chack_mark: ~~Should we focuss **in tropical and subtropical forest ecosystems** (the same boundary for the Pablo's paper in the current CIFOR project).~~
     > I have been thinking about whether to use the ecoregions boundaries to define the spatial domain, and I am now thinking that we should not do that.
 The trouble with the ecoregions is that they are mapped at a very coarse mapping resolution.
 Of course there is a great deal of variation in habitat within each of those ecoregions and some of the ecoregions classified as non-forest at a coarse scale may contain regions of forest within them.
 Our analysis uses data with a much finer mapping resolution.
 So, for now, I suggest we treat our spatial domain as: all terrestrial land between 25 to -30 latitude (or whatever the exact latitude extent of the Fagan data is).
-1. Within that overall spatial domain, **we will also need to define the areas that**:
-    1. :heavy_check_mark: were available for forest regeneration 20 years ago (or at the beginning of the Fagan time-series) (this is used to generate the non-regeneration random points); :heavy_exclamation_mark: ([see 1st and 2nd points of About Layes section](#about-layers) **These can just be binary rasters** if that is easiest.
-    1. :black_square_button: We also need a definition of non-potentially restorable: Urban, water, wetlands, native grasslands, etc; ([see 10th point of "About layers" section](#about-layers))
-    1. :black_square_button: that are available for forest regeneration now (this is used for the predictions); :heavy_exclamation_mark:**These can just be binary rasters** if that is easiest.

-## About layers
+## About covariate layers

-* The Fagan data provides the mask for the areas that regenerated forest.
-* The other mask we need to develop is **the areas that could have regenerated but did not** :heavy_check_mark: .
-Ideally this would be done at the same resolution as the Fagan data and would meet these criteria:
-    1. (i) if a cell is "1" in the Fagan data (i.e. it regenerated), it cannot also be part of this set (i.e. obviously a cell cannot be coded as both regenerating and not regenerating).
-    1. (ii) it must have been non-forest at the beginning of the time-series
-    1. (iii) it should exclude all cells that were never forest, or that have no possibility of being forest (i.e. all urban/developed areas, water, wetlands, etc)
-    1. (iv) the cell must fall within the spatial domain defined above

 ### About buffers
 1.1.
 Buffers.
 I have changed all buffers to 2 km.
 For forest data we will do it buffers for ~~500m, 1 km and~~ 2 km (accorded by e-mail [25 de set de 2019] that focal window will be done on 2 Km only ).
 I removed buffer needs for data with coarse resolution, for example 10 km.